plederer/dream_solver/README.md

 We thank the Austrian Science Fund for funding via the stand alone project P35391N.

 Developed at:

-    - (2022 - ) ASC TU Wien, Institute of Analysis and Scientific Computing
+    * (2022 - ) TU Wien, Institute of Analysis and Scientific Computing